tuture-dev/cli/docs/TUTURE_YML_SPEC.md

 #### `explain`

 This is similar to `explain` of a step.
 You should explain why this file is added or changed.
 Explanation will be displayed after code change.

-#### `collapse`

-Whether this file should be collapsed by default.
-Tuture will set `collapse: true` by default for following filename patterns:

-- package-lock.json
-- yarn.lock
-- .gitignore